vAMSYS-LTD/documentation/checklist/day-1/page.md

 title: First Steps
 nextjs:
     metadata:
-        title: Day 1 - Starting your vAMSYS Configuration
+        title: Day 1 - Initial vAMSYS Configuration
-        description: Day 1 new VA Checklist where we will go over the starting steps of configuring vAMSYS for you
+        description: Day 1 Checklist for new VAs where we will go over the starting steps of configuring vAMSYS
 ---

 We will go over the first basic steps of configuring your Virtual Airline.